lucaswerkmeister/ceylon-typesystem-turing-complete/README-alternate.md

 Turing machines
 ---------------

-<sup>Note: you can mostly skip this section if you already know what a Turing machine is; you’ll only need the last Turing machine for the second part.</sup>
+<sup>Note: you can skip this section if you already know what a Turing machine is.</sup>

 The Turing machine is a computational model – you say that a system is Turing complete if it can emulate an arbitrary Turing machine.
 A Turing machine itself is a simple data processing machine: